Flora alternatives

 Looking for a Flora alternative?

 Flora is a closed, credit-metered hosted canvas — you can't self-host it or bring your own keys.
-If that's what has you looking, here are the alternatives worth weighing — and why teams pick NodeTool, the open source, BYOK canvas for image, video, audio, and text.
+If that is what brought you here, these are the alternatives worth weighing, and why teams pick NodeTool: an open-source canvas for image, video, audio, and text that runs on your own keys.

 • NodeToolRecommended

-Open source, BYOK canvas for image, video, audio, and text — the creative canvas alternative you can self-host.
+An open-source canvas for image, video, audio, and text that runs on your own keys — the creative canvas alternative you can host yourself.

 • Hosted real-time studio